nacholozano/web-material-tabs/README.md

 Made in VanillaJS with requestAnimationFrame and CSS 2D transforms. <br>
 Built with ionic2 in mind so Better test touch events in mobile. <br>
 At the moment is just plain js, not typescript or angular. <br>
 Good performance in Android 5.0-Chrome 57.
-Same technology that android WebView. <br>
+Same technology that android WebView.
+I Can't test it on iphone.<br>
 Thinking of make more native app's behavior with web technologies.

 ### Table of contents